mjwhitta/archnemesis/README.md

 2. Boot it up and wait for the shell prompt

-3. Find a way to get the config onto the machine (or prep on this machine)
+3. Find a way to get `authorized_keys` and/or the config onto the install machine (or prep on this machine)

     a) On a remote machine: